No items found.

 Team

-Jesse Kroll is a professor at MIT’s Departments of Civil and Environmental Engineering and Chemical Engineering, and the Director of the Ralph M. Parsons Laboratory for Environmental Science and Engineering.
-He received his Ph.D. in Chemistry from Harvard University in 2003, and then was a postdoc at Caltech and a Research Scientist at Aerodyne Research, Inc. In 2009 he joined the faculty of MIT, where his group carries out research on the organic chemistry of the atmosphere.
+Jesse Kroll is the Peter de Florez Professor at MIT’s Departments of Civil and Environmental Engineering and Chemical Engineering, and a Faculty Director of MIT’s Climate Project.
+He received his Ph.D. in Chemistry from Harvard University in 2003, and was a postdoc at Caltech and a Research Scientist at Aerodyne Research, Inc., before joining the MIT faculty in 2009.
+His group carries out research on atmospheric oxidation processes, with a focus on the formation of oxidized organic compounds and secondary organic aerosol, the development of simplified descriptions of complex atmospheric mechanisms, and the use of lower-cost sensors for characterizing atmospheric composition and chemistry.

 Collaborators